The 2014 production of Wolves could have been titled The Eater of the Pack.” Essentially that is what the fantasy horror film is all about.

 One annoyance has to do with the werewolf “makeup” (or more accurately the CG werewolf effect) used for the film.
 The filmmakers have opted for the old fashioned “Larry Talbot” look for the transformation of the protagonists.
 The film also does not spend any time on the actual change itself.

-The running time of 91 minutes feels much faster and Hayter keeps things moving at a brisk pace.
+Wolves has a running time of 91 minutes.
+It feels much faster and Hayter keeps things moving at a brisk pace.
 This speed of delivery may be to the film’s detriment though as it does not feel that much time is given to Till’s character in terms of development.

 With a reported budget of $18 million the film looks, rather curiously, like a low budget effort.
 While the special FX are fairly well done, they are not spectacular.
 The stunts were impressive, although not a lot of wire work was done.
 It does beg the question of where that $18 million went.

 Wolves is a solid 3 star film.
 It entertains, but is nothing to write home about.
 While all the actors acquitted themselves quite well, the story did not live up to their performances.
-It is streaming on US Netflix at the moment and is worth a look or two for Stephen McHattie alone.
+It is streaming on Plex and Roku for free at the moment and is worth a look or two for Stephen McHattie alone.